Master stock

 A master stock or master sauce (滷水 (卤水, Lǔshuǐ, Lou5 Seoi2)) is a stock which is repeatedly reused to poach or braise meats.
-It has its origins in Chinese cuisine and is typically used in Cantonese and Fujian cuisines.
+It has its origins in Teochew cuisine and is typically used in Cantonese and Fujian cuisines.
 Foods poached or braised in the master stock are generally referred to as lou mei.

 Composition

-Master stocks are typically begun by simmering meat and bones with typical Chinese ingredients, namely water, soy sauce, rock sugar and Shaoxing or rice wine.
+Master stocks are typically begun by simmering meat and bones with typical Chinese ingredients, namely water, soy sauce, rock sugar, and Shaoxing or rice wine.
 Other commonly added spices and flavourings include scallions, shallots, star anise, dried citrus peel, cassia bark, sand ginger, Sichuan pepper, garlic, ginger, and dried mushrooms.
+The Teochew version does not include soy sauce.

 Use

-Once the base stock has been prepared, it is then used as a poaching or braising liquid for meat.
-Chicken is the most common meat that is cooked in a master stock, although squab, duck, quail, and pork are also often used.
+Once the base stock has been prepared, it is used as a poaching or braising liquid for meat.
+Chicken is the most common meat cooked in master stock, although squab, duck, quail, and pork are also often used.

 The defining characteristic of a master stock from other stocks is that after initial use, it is not discarded or turned into a soup or sauce.
-Instead, the broth is stored and reused in the future as a stock for more poachings.
-With each use, the poached meats and other ingredients absorb the stock's flavor while imparting their own back into the stock.
-In this way, over time, flavour accumulates in the stock, making it richer and more complex with each poaching, while subsequent poached meats absorb this flavor and likewise become more flavorful.
+Instead, the broth is stored and reused in the future as a stock for more poaching.
+With each use, the poached meats and other ingredients absorb the stock's flavour while imparting their own back into the stock.
+In this way, over time, flavour accumulates in the stock, making it richer and more complex with each poaching, while subsequent poached meats absorb this flavour and likewise become more flavorful.

 In non-Chinese cultures

 Japan

-Many oden restaurants keep their broths as master stocks, straining them nightly to maintain their lightness and clarity even as their flavors grow in complexity.
+Many oden restaurants keep their broths as master stocks, straining them nightly to maintain their lightness and clarity even as their flavours grow in complexity.
+Otafuku, an oden restaurant in Japan, has kept its broth simmering since 1945 (an earlier batch was destroyed in WWII).